redux-form/redux-form/docs/api/Reducer.md

 > The form reducer.
 Should be given to mounted to your Redux state at `form`.

-> If you absolutely must mount it somewhere other than `form`, you must specify the [`reduxMountPoint` config property](ReduxForm.md) to all of your decorated form components.
+> If you absolutely must mount it somewhere other than `form`, you may provide a `getFormState(state)` function to the `reduxForm()` decorator, to get the slice of the Redux state where you have mounted the `redux-form` reducer.
-See [Alternate Mount Point Example](../../examples/alternate-mount-point) for more details.

 ### ES5 Example